Archived - Your Tax Dollar: 2014–2015 Fiscal Year

 Other transfer payments

-Last year, spending on federal grants, contributions and subsidies added up to $36.7 billion, just over 13 cents of each tax dollar spent.
+Last year, spending on federal grants, contributions and subsidies added up to $35.1 billion, representing close to 13 cents of each tax dollar.
 This included:

 - $6.3 billion in assistance provided by Employment and Social Development Canada in support of learning, skills and employment, and social housing